Highlights for New Users

 Cursor Finery

 When using a block cursor, it's hard to pick a cursor color that's visible against every background color.
-If you enable Smart cursor color (under Preferences > Profiles > Colors) then the cursor color will be dynamically chosen to be visible against the text it is over and the adjacent cells.
+If you enable Smart cursor color (under Settings > Profiles > Colors) then the cursor color will be dynamically chosen to be visible against the text it is over and the adjacent cells.

 Do you have trouble finding your cursor?
-You can turn on the cursor guide by toggling the View > Show Cursor Guide menu item or turning on Preferences > Profiles > Colors > Cursor Guide.
+You can turn on the cursor guide by toggling the View > Show Cursor Guide menu item or turning on Settings > Profiles > Colors > Cursor Guide.
 This can also be toggled by an escape sequence.
 For example, add this to your .vimrc:

 let &t_ti.="\<Esc>]1337;HighlightCursorLine=true\x7"